hungneox/fixed-table-header/README.md

 # jquery.fixedTableHeader v0.01

-Enable fixed header for table without any extra css.
+Jquery plugin enables fixed header for table without any extra css.
 This plugin also support for boostrap table.

 # Sample usage